-Most electronic pest repellents produce high-pitched sounds -- called ultrasounds -- that purportedly drive away rodents, insects, spiders and other arthropods.
-Different units produce sounds of different frequencies within the ultrasonic range, and project these sounds at varying volumes.
-Other units are what manufacturers call electromagnetic repellents, but the proposed method by which these units work -- creating very low frequency sounds by utilizing the home's electrical wiring -- remains an unproven strategy.
+Most electronic pest repellents produce high-pitched sounds, called ultrasounds, that purportedly drive away rodents, insects, spiders, and other arthropods.
+Different units produce sounds at different frequencies within the ultrasonic range and project these sounds at varying volumes.
+Other units are what manufacturers call electromagnetic repellents, but the proposed method by which these units work, creating very low frequency sounds by utilizing the home's electrical wiring, remains an unproven strategy.

 In the majority of cases, the manufacturers claim that the devices do not harm dogs and cats, although they discourage consumers from using the devices near rodent pets, such as hamsters and gerbils.
 Accordingly, while few of these devices yield the advertised results, they differ greatly from one another, making it wise to evaluate the efficacy and potential for harm of electronic pest control devices on a case-by-case basis.

 Ultrasonic sounds are unlikely to bother your dog

 Ultrasound refers to sounds at frequencies above 20 kilohertz.
 Such frequencies are little different than lower frequencies, except they are not audible to humans and do not penetrate objects very easily.
 Many animals, including dogs, are capable of hearing frequencies as high as 45 to 67 kilohertz, so they can hear the sounds made by electronic repellents.